 Q: How much rain can a retractable awning withstand?

 A: Simple answer, a light to moderate rain is tolerable.
 As long as the fabric doesn't develop puddles of pools of standing water, everything is fine.
 Water should be running down and off of the fabric.
 Mounting height and pitch are the final determinants, are you starting to see a theme?

 Q: What is the Lifespan of a Retractable awning?

-A: Usually 10-15 years is a good guideline, but I would expect more.
+A: Usually 15 years is a basic guideline, but you should expect more.
 Fabric can be replaced to re-energize the awning, but occasional maintenance or a quick cleaning will go a long way to extend the life of your awning.
-We've seen awnings fully functional 20+ years after installation!
+We've seen awnings fully functional 25+ years after installation!